Commentary for 6th Century Liturgy including historical ramp-up - Click here

 Complete worship bulletin ready to print - Click here

-Lections used for this liturgy are for the 3rd
+Lections used for this liturgy are for the 3rd Sunday of Lent, Year A, NRSV, revised Common Lectionary.

 Western empire’s populace, the Christian Church offered the average Roman citizen a source of stability, a beacon of hope,